rezamarzban/MNIST-C/README.md

 2- Go to cloned repository folder.

-3- Unzip "UnzipMe.zip" file which is in the repository folder or download required CSV files from Google to repository folder.
+3- Download required CSV files from Google to repository folder.

 4- Compile "test.cpp" code and build binary file with "clang++" command.